sourcegraph/handbook/content/departments/product-engineering/product/design/workshops/async-design.md

 ## Scheduling considerations

-Because this is an activity that takes a little bit of attention each day over a few days or a week, its' good to avoid scheduling at the same time as the release is wrapping up, or another heavyweight organizational activity like planning is going on.
+Because this is an activity that takes a little bit of attention each day over a few days or a week, it's good to avoid scheduling at the same time as the release is wrapping up, or another heavyweight organizational activity like planning is going on.

 ## Offsetting days